-We are a registered NGO set up in early 2017 to provide a unified response to the humanitarian crisis in the Balkans.
-We work alongside a number of partners such as Help Refugees, Oxfam, and MSF to provide food, clothing and other essential services to refugees and migrants living in Bosnia and Herzegovina, France and Serbia.
+We are a registered NGO set up in early 2017 to provide a unified response to the so-called European Refugee Crisis.
+We work alongside a number of partners such as Help Refugees, Oxfam, and Doctors Without Borders (Médecins Sans Frontières (MSF) to provide essential services and support to refugees and migrants living in Bosnia and Herzegovina, France and Serbia.
 Our aim is to provide care and support for refugees and other displaced people by engaging volunteers to step in where governments and large organizations do not.

 Cooking / shopping

 Help with Computers / internet

 Volunteering with us allows you the opportunity to learn about the culture of both the beneficiaries we work with and Serbia itself.
 You will learn about the issues affecting refugees in the Balkans and how grassroots organisations are run; seeing first hand how quickly the humanitarian crisis can change and how flexible NGOs like ours need to be.
 You will also be living and working in a new country, with people from all over the world, so there is plenty of opportunity to learn about other cultures.

 Not only is this a chance to develop and share your skills but you can also really see the difference that your work makes to the lives of the people you are helping.
 Based on the feedback we get, volunteering with us can be a unique experience.
 You’ll quickly be part of the team as everybody involved cares deeply about the work we do and everybody is working towards the same goal.

 There are also occasionally opportunities for those staying longer, to apply for Coordinator roles within the team, when they become available, which can be a great chance to develop your skills (usually a minimum commitment of 3 months is required for Coordinator roles).